 As part of its review of Amkor's overall corporate governance practices, the Board of Directors periodically reviews its leadership structure.
 James J. Kim, Amkor's founder, serves as the Executive Chairman of the Board of Directors.
 Amkor has a separate President and Chief Executive Officer who is also a member of the Board of Directors.
-As a result of this structure, Amkor continues to benefit from Mr. Kim's extensive experience in the semiconductor industry and management expertise based on his longstanding leadership role.
+As a result of this structure,

+Amkor continues to benefit from Mr. Kim's extensive experience in the semiconductor industry and management expertise based on his longstanding leadership role.
 Amkor also benefits from the expertise and broad management experience that our President and Chief Executive Officer, Mr. Kelley, brings to the Board.

-John T. Kim serves as Executive Vice Chairman of the Board.
-The Executive Vice Chairman is responsible for assisting the Chairman of the Board, presiding over meetings of the Board in the absence of the Chairman, and for such other duties and responsibilities as set forth in the bylaws or determined by the Board or the Chairman from time to time.
-In this role, Mr. Kim resides in Korea, and works closely with the company's senior executives in formulating strategy and policies and providing guidance regarding operations for our subsidiary Amkor Technology Korea.
+John T. Kim serves as Vice Chairman of the Board.
+On the date of the Annual Meeting, he will conclude his service as a member of the Board, and Susan Y. Kim will succeed to the role of Vice Chairman of the Board.
+The Vice Chairman is responsible for assisting the Chairman of the Board, presiding over meetings of the Board in the absence of the Chairman, and for such other duties and responsibilities as set forth in the bylaws or determined by the Board or the Chairman from time to time.